When are the Parliament Building Tours Open?

 But, we hear you asking, I was planning to visit the Centre block with my family.
 What do I do now?
 Well, for one, you can see the renovated spaces instead.
 Started on February 1, 2019 tours are offered at two new sites:

 - West Block for the House of Commons

 - Senate of Canada Building for the Senate

 Parliament ticket sale office

-As you could read, those two buildings are renovated now and very impressive to visit.
+As you could read, those two buildings are renovated now and very impressive to visit (Note, Covid-19 may have changed this, so check in advance).
 There is also a new visitor centre and a new online booking system for individuals and groups.
 Please note that those wishing to tour both locations will have to book two distinct tickets as the Senate and House of Commons are located in two distinct building/locations down Wellington Street from one another.
 We suggest leaving approximately one hour between tours since visitors are required to pass through security at both locations.

 See Ottawa by bike

 While in Ottawa, you also want to see the other highlights in the capital, such as the beautiful Rideau Hall, the residence of Canada’s governor General, the Rideau Canal, a World Heritage site and unforgettable views from Quebec on Parliament Hill from across the river.
-The best way to experience all those goodies is by bike, so why not reserve a guided bike tour or bike rental with us right now?
+The best way to experience all those goodies is by bike and not have to worry about difficult car parking, so why not reserve a guided bike tour or bike rental with us right now?